 Fact Sheet: Billy Graham Library

 The Billy Graham Library honors and depicts the life and ministry of evangelist Billy Graham.
-The purpose of the Library is to serve as an extension of the evangelistic ministry of the Billy Graham Evangelistic Association (BGEA) and continue the legacy of delivering the simple Gospel message around the world.
-The Library will allow visitors to walk through “One Man’s Journey”—that of Billy Graham.
-The Library is 40,000 square feet and the entrance is designed to resemble a barn, harkening back to Graham’s childhood on the family dairy farm in Charlotte, North Carolina.
-It will house six exhibits, four galleries and two theaters covering the span of Graham’s lifetime work reaching some 215 million people on six continents.
+The purpose of the library is to serve as an extension of the evangelistic ministry of the Billy Graham Evangelistic Association (BGEA) and continue the legacy of delivering the simple Gospel message around the world.
+The library allows visitors to walk through "One Man's Journey"—that of Billy Graham.
+The library is 40,000 square feet, and the entrance is designed to resemble a barn, harkening back to Graham's childhood on the family dairy farm in Charlotte, North Carolina.
+It houses six exhibits, four galleries and two theaters covering the span of Graham’s lifetime work reaching some 215 million people on six continents.
+The library grounds include a prayer garden, which is where Billy Graham and his wife, Ruth, are buried.

-Exhibits on the self-guided 90-minute tour utilize multimedia displays, including rare film footage and more than 350 photographs, to offer a look at Billy Graham’s historic evangelistic events, his use of radio, TV and films to reach out to millions of people around the world, meetings with presidents and other world leaders, and a fascinating glimpse into his personal life.
-Visitors can also see an exhibit on the Billy Graham Evangelistic Association—reflecting the global ongoing work and expansion of the ministry.
+Exhibits on the self-guided 90-minute tour utilize multimedia displays, including rare film footage and more than 350 photographs, to offer a look at Billy Graham's historic evangelistic events, his use of radio, TV and films to reach out to millions of people around the world, meetings with presidents and other world leaders, and a fascinating glimpse into his personal life.
+Visitors can also see an exhibit on the Billy Graham Evangelistic Association—reflecting the global, ongoing work and expansion of the ministry.
 The innovative, family-friendly Billy Graham Library also includes a restaurant, an archive for Graham's personal papers and a tour of the Graham Family Homeplace where Graham lived during his youth.
 More than 1.1 million people have visited the library since it opened on June 5, 2007.

 - 1 Billy Graham Parkway, Charlotte, NC 28201

-- Just 4 miles from the farm where Billy Graham grew up
+- Just 4 miles from the location of the farm where Billy Graham grew up

 - Free to the public